gomorpheus/morpheus-docs/integration_guides/kubernetes.rst

 ..
 IMPORTANT:: The CONTAINER MODE must be set prior to provisioning any Docker Hosts.
 Once Docker Hosts exist in a Cloud, the CONTAINER MODE setting cannot be changed.

-Once the CONTAINER MODE is set on a Cloud, a Kubernetes Cluster can be created by adding at least 4 Container Hosts to the cloud.
-The first 3 hosts will be master nodes, and additional hosts will be configured as workers.
+Once the CONTAINER MODE is set on a Cloud, a Kubernetes Cluster can be created by selecting :guilabel:`+ CONTAINER HOST` ->  `Kubernetes Master` and then `Kubernetes Worker` from `Infrastructure -> Hosts` or `Infrastructure -> Clouds` -> select Cloud -> `Hosts`.

-IMPORTANT:: For the Kubernetes Cluster to be successfully created, each host must finish provisioning before the next host is created.
-Do not start provisioning the second host in the cluster until the first is completed, and the third until the second is finished being created, etc.
+IMPORTANT:: For the Kubernetes Cluster to be successfully created, the Kubernetes Master must finish provisioning before the worker(s) are created.
+Do not start provisioning a worker in the cluster until the Master is completed.